-I will be using this sauce over and over again varying the added vegetables…you could also use broccoli, peas, spinach, etc…or even serve this sauce over rice quinoa using some of the leftovers.
+I will be using this sauce over and over again varying the added vegetables.
+Change up the vegetables using broccoli, peas, spinach, etc.

 HIGH PROTEIN WHITE BEAN & CAULIFLOWER ALFREDO SAUCE

 This is a great bean sauce for your pasta of choice or simply drizzle it over a plate of veggies if you like.
 Makes for a filling and healthy meal!

 - Cook Time: 25 min

 - Cuisine: Vegan

 Alfredo Sauce (makes approx. 4 cups)